Welcome to Brighton City Airport

 The latest easing of the restrictions to GA flying on 24 July 2020, are described in: https://www.gov.uk/government/publications/coronavirus-covid-19-recreational-general-aviation/coronavirus-covid-19-recreational-general-aviation.
 All of the resident flying schools have their own procedures in place to make their aircraft and operations COVID-Secure.
 All BCAL operational staff are now back at work, albeit a few have still to complete refresher training, and it appears that confidence in visiting the Hummingbird Restaurant is increasing.
 It is pleasing to see a more positive feeling about GA operations permeating the UK GA airfields and we note the recent appearance of several aircraft from the European GA community.

 We recognise the potential for a change in circumstances that could affect this positivity and thus we will continue to be prudent in assessing how further easing of local restrictions might be introduced.
 Meanwhile, we shall maintain the COVID-19 mitigation measures in the Terminal and ‘airside’ for the foreseeable future.
 The safe movement of people in and around the Terminal is important and we trust that visitors, staff and tenants will respect the flows and social distancing we have put in place.
 Regrettably, the closure of the Gallery and the Shoreham Airport Collection to the public has to continue for the time being; but, it is under regular review and we will allow access to these amenities as soon as we can.

 Please also note the following:

-We thank you for your continued support and look forward to seeing you back in the air.
 If you have yet to visit Shoreham this summer, then keep a watch on when the next Flash Fly-in is announced and we hope to see you soon.

 Brighton City Airport, the oldest continuously licensed airport in the UK, is the perfect gateway to the south coast of England.